ktonon/cog/README.markdown

 };
 ```

-You can also list the project's generators like this
+Get a list of the project's generators like this

 ```bash
 $ cog gen list